python/cpython/Doc/library/inspect.rst

 The interpreter stack
 ---------------------

+When the following functions return "frame records," each record is a :term:`named tuple`
+``FrameInfo(frame, filename, lineno, function, code_context, index)``.
-When the following functions return "frame records," each record is a tuple of six items: the frame object, the filename, the line number of the current line, the function name, a list of lines of context from the source code, and the index of the current line within that list.
+The tuple contains the frame object, the filename, the line number of the current line, the function name, a list of lines of context from the source code, and the index of the current line within that list.

+.. versionchanged:: 3.5
+   Return a named tuple instead of a tuple.

 .. note::